 As I stare at the gloomy but uplifting view of the Taal Volcano, memories came rushing in my mind.

 Each person had a camera – phone, digital camera, and DSLR.
 Even if there’s only one pose, you get three different copies from each gadget.
 I do hope they get a clear shot of the great view they are neglecting.
-I wish they would savor every moment they have of the great view.
+I wish they would savour every moment they have a great view.
 But that’s their choice.
 I’m just glad I get to see this again.

 I’ve been here many times, in different spots but with the same majestic view.
 The only difference from my previous trips to Tagaytay is the company I have and place to eat.
 We used to bring our own food and bond.
 Nowadays, families would choose the perfect restaurant or hotel.
 I don’t blame anyone since everything became more convenient at this stage.

-So from family picnics to get-together with friends, I went on a short road trip with this very special person and enjoyed an al fresco dining with superb garden setting at Bag of Beans.
+So from family picnics to get-together with friends, I went on a short road trip with a very special person and enjoyed an al fresco dining with a superb garden setting at Bag of Beans.